worldr/test-CI/README.md

 # test-CI

-Testing filters for CircleCI
+Testing filters for CircleCI and releases procedures…

+VERSION 0.0.0

 ## Develop branch

 That is the unstable one.

-Sean's change from fix/test plus direct to master
+Sean's change from fix/test plus direct to main.

 ## Main branch is now "main", not master